Socialist Alliance (Australia): Branches and membership numbers

-In addition to having branches in major capital cities Sydney, Melbourne, Brisbane, Perth, Adelaide, Canberra, and Hobart, the Socialist Alliance also maintains branches in and around a number of regional centres, including in Newcastle, Armidale, Darwin, Fremantle, and Geelong.
+In addition to having branches in major capital cities Sydney, Melbourne, Brisbane, Perth, Adelaide, Canberra, and Hobart, the Socialist Alliance also maintains branches in and around a number of minor cities and regional areas, including in the Blue Mountains, Cairns, Geelong, Illawarra, New England and Newcastle.
 The Socialist Alliance also has individual members spread across rural and regional Australia.

+A branch in Fremantle existed, it included a branch office and a library.

 The Socialist Alliance is a registered political party at a federal level, and annually maintains electoral registration in New South Wales and in Victoria.

 Federal registration requires 500 members, Victorian registration also requires 500 members in Victoria, and 750 members are needed for NSW registration.

 These figures reflect electorally registered members, however, and may not be an accurate measure of active or financial membership.
-A Socialist Alliance Perspectives resolution published in Alliance Voices in February 2012, suggests a membership figure of approximately 600, making it one of the largest organisation on the Australian left - approximately twice the size of the next-largest group, Socialist Alternative.
+A Socialist Alliance Perspectives resolution published in Alliance Voices in February 2012, suggests a membership figure of approximately 600.

-Socialist Alliance members are generally organised in branches of at least 7 financial members, however the party Constitution allows for "at large" members living in areas with no nearby branch structure to join.
+Socialist Alliance members are generally organised in branches of at least 7 voting members who "...must pay an annual membership fee.", however the party Constitution allows for "at large" members living in areas with no nearby branch structure to join.

 Publications

-The Socialist Alliance website carries all of the organisation's press releases, public statements and articles by members, as well as the Constitution and a detailed set of policy documents.
-Socialist Alliance local councillors Sam Wainwright and Sue Bolton also maintain the individual websites (Sam's Freo Report and Sue's Moreland Report).

-In addition to material published on the party website, in 2012 the Socialist Alliance produced a draft programmatic document called "Towards a Socialist Australia", which was made available both online and in print form.
-This was not intended to be a final document, but rather as a means of starting "a broad discussion about socialism we will advance and further unite the socialist movement in Australia".

-The Socialist Alliance internal discussion bulletin Alliance Voices is published online and is publicly available as a downloadable file on an ad hoc basis.
+Socialist Alliance's policy and constitution can be found on its website.

 The newspaper Green Left Weekly – which is politically associated with the Socialist Alliance – runs a weekly Socialist Alliance column called "Our Common Cause".
 The Socialist Alliance also has a close working relationship with Links – International Journal of Socialist Renewal.
 The Brisbane local newspaper The Westender has also run a column written by the Socialist Alliance, and its members have been published on sites such as ABC's The Drum and Online Opinion.

 For around one year the Socialist Alliance published a quarterly journal, Seeing Red, the final issue of which came out in March 2006.

 The Socialist Alliance and its members have also published a large number of pamphlets and books, primarily through Resistance Books, on a range of historical, political and social justice issues.

+Before Green Left's website became the dominant means by which Socialist Alliance published written material online, they maintained a variety of blogs.
+Their internal discussion bulletin and national newsletter 'Alliance Voices' was maintained until 2014.
+Their West Australian branch maintained a blog until 2016.
+Socialist Alliance local councillors Sam Wainwright and Sue Bolton maintained individual websites until 2009 and 2013 respectively.